cartheur/wireless-power-laboratory/README.md

 ## The controller

-In order to test and diagnose the capabilities of the instrument, it is necessary to construct a controller from a raspberry-pi and a plug-board
+In order to test and diagnose the capabilities of the instrument, it is necessary to construct a controller from a raspberry-pi and a plug-board.
+The parts required are obtainable from Mouser.

 ![hp5480-view](/media/controller.jpg "The instrument in operation")